 Or, more realistically:

-Be likeable.
 The same DMCA report from above also claims that 40% of respondents sign up for your newsletter because they like your brand.
 Put on a smile and charm the pants off of your visitors!

 Embed a data capture form instead of a link to a signup page.
 A link to your signup page means clicking away from the main site, inputting personal info, and confirming.
 These multiple steps add up, as every extra click decreases your chance of fresh signups.
 Instead, make it as easy as possible and put the data capture form right on your page, be it in a sidebar, header, or footer.